bsiepe/SimPsychReview/README.md

 # SimPsychReview
 This repository contains data, code and output related to the paper Siepe, B.S., Bartoš, F., Morris, T.P., Boulesteix, A.-L., Heck, D.W. & Pawel, S. (2023).
-Using Simulation Studies for Methodological Research in Psychology.
-(ADDLINK)
+Simulation Studies for Methodological Research in Psychology: A Standardized Template for Planning, Preregistration, and Reporting (ADDLINK)

 ## Reproducing our results